 P383L16

-As long as the STA has observed at least dot11DMGSTATxActivityReportMinActiveTimeUnits active time units over the last dot11DMGSTATxActivityReportActiveMonitoringTime time units, it shall transmit a PPDU containing at least one activity report frame, using the reference antenna pattern, and on the 2.16 GHz reference channel, at least once during every dot11DMGSTATxActivityReportInterval time units, provided that the STA has a transmit opportunity longer than SIFS plus the duration of a PPDU that only includes one activity report frame and no training subfields.
+As long as the STA has observed at least dot11DMGSTATxActivityReportMinActiveTimeUnits active time units over the last dot11DMGSTATxActivityReportActiveMonitoringTime time units, it shall transmit a PPDU containing at least one activity report frame, using the reference antenna pattern, and on the 2.16 GHz reference channel, at least once during every dot11DMGSTATxActivityReportInterval microseconds, provided that the STA has a transmit opportunity longer than SIFS plus the duration of a PPDU that only includes one activity report frame and no training subfields.

 P383L19

-NOTE—For example, the following settings require a capable DMG STA to transmit a DMG STA Directional Transmit Activity Report frame at least once during every second, as long as the STA has had at least 10 active seconds of transmission using a given antenna pattern over the last 60 seconds: dot11DMGSTATxActivityReportActivated = true, dot11DMGSTATxActivityReportTimeUnit = 1000000, dot11DMGSTATxActivityReportMinActiveTimeUnits = 10, dot11DMGSTATxActivityReportActiveMonitoringTime = 60, and dot11DMGSTATxActivityReportInterval = 1.
+NOTE—For example, the following settings require a capable DMG STA to transmit a DMG STA Directional Transmit Activity Report frame at least once during every second, as long as the STA has had at least 10 active seconds of transmission using a given antenna pattern over the last 60 seconds: dot11DMGSTATxActivityReportActivated = true, dot11DMGSTATxActivityReportTimeUnit = 1000000, dot11DMGSTATxActivityReportMinActiveTimeUnits = 10, dot11DMGSTATxActivityReportActiveMonitoringTime = 60, and dot11DMGSTATxActivityReportInterval = 1000000.